SurajVishwakarma333/Map-using-EmptyActivity/README.md

-    2. add permissions in Manifest.xml and then give API_KEY
+    2. add permissions and give API_KEY in Manifest.xml